SysCAD Modelling Guideline and Check List

 - When a project is solved, mass and energy will be balanced at each process unit and across the project.

-- SysCAD results can be reported using MS Excel for analysis.
+- SysCAD results can be reported and exported for analysis (e.g. using Microsoft Excel).

 - The user should have a clear scope prior to creating the SysCAD model.
 This includes knowing what outcome is needed from the model, whether it is for Mass or Energy Balance, Design or control logic testing.
 This will normally define the required SysCAD mode of operation (whether it is Steady State or Dynamic).